Program Performance Indicators

 1. Indicators of Student Achievement

-Three indicators of URSP student achievement in the past two years are the following . . .
+Three indicators of URSP student achievement in the past year are the following . . .

 A. Post-graduation employment success.
-Of the 26 URSP students who graduated in 2014, by June of 2015 one was enrolled in a Ph.D. program at Columbia University and all 25 others were working in planning related jobs – a job success rate of 100 percent for that graduating class.
-The 25 working students are in transportation, housing, economic development, social services, design, consulting and other planning or related fields.
-Nearly two-thirds are working in Washington, DC or Maryland, while others are in California, New York, Illinois, and Pennsylvania.
+Of the 25 URSP students who graduated in 2015, by June of 2016 three were enrolled in Ph.D. programs and one in a second master’s program.
+Of the other 21 graduates, 20 had planning related jobs for a success rate of 95 percent.
+The 20 working graduates are in transportation, housing, economic development, land use planning, social services, design, consulting and other planning or related fields.

 2. How well do URSP graduates do on the American institute of Certified Planners (AICP) professional exam, when they take the test within 3 years after graduation?